TedVu/subscription-plus/README.md

 ## To Do

 1. Implement update and delete for local storage (still buggy).
 DONE
 2. Implement prefill update dialog with data and allow updating partially.
+DONE
+3. Allow update without populating all the data
-3. Implement pagination on the web.
+4. Implement pagination on the web.
-4. Add editor config.
+5. Add editor config.
-5. Improve dialog animation.
+6. Improve dialog animation.
-6. Implement basic feature to capture notification features: how long does subscription last?, notification type (is it via phone or email?), frequency of notifications, how long before subscription end to notify?,...
+7. Implement basic feature to capture notification features: how long does subscription last?, notification type (is it via phone or email?), frequency of notifications, how long before subscription end to notify?,...